-Pet Vaccinations
+Pet Vaccines

-Cat & Dog Vaccinations Offer Essential Protection
+Cat & Dog Vaccines Offer Essential Protection For Pets in Dundee, Elgin, & Algonquin

 While we can’t remove bacteria, parasites and pathogens from your pet’s environment, we can keep your pet protected with cat & dog vaccinations.
 At Dundee Animal Hospital, we carry all of the pet vaccines your dog or cat will need to stay protected throughout their life.
-Furthermore, we can create a customized pet vaccination plan to suit their specific lifestyle.
+Furthermore, we can create a customized pet vaccine plan to suit their specific lifestyle.
 Once we have established a plan, we’ll explain your cat or dog vaccination schedule.
 Many pet vaccines must be given annually to remain effective.
 In addition, puppies and kittens will need to receive a series of boosters to “boost” their immunity levels.

 Like children, pets are extremely vulnerable to illness when they are young.
 Starting them off on the right paw might seem daunting, but that’s why we’re here to help!
 From one year to the next, you can count on us to be there for you and your best friend.

-How Do Cat & Dog Vaccinations Work?
+How Do Pet Vaccines Work?

 Pet vaccinations function similar to human vaccinations.
 Vaccines contain antigens, or disease-causing agents.
 Once injected, they trigger the immune system to respond and produce antibodies.
 Furthermore, these antibodies will attack and destroy the virus.
 Thus your pet’s immune system will be able to recognize and fight off the virus in the future.
 To sustain your pet’s immunity to various diseases, they will need to be vaccinated on a routine basis.